-With proper planning, there are a plethora of beautiful fall-blooming perennial and annual flowers that you can grow from seed.
+With proper planning, there is a plethora of beautiful fall-blooming perennial and annual flowers that you can grow from seed.
 However, you may prefer the convenience of buying plantings at a nursery on an as-needed basis.
-In the fall, your local garden center should have a selection of cool-weather loving flowers ready to take home.
+In the fall, your local garden center should have a selection of cool-weather-loving flowers ready to take home.

 Some will tolerate frost and last into the snowy months, while others, like cosmos and marigolds, live fast and die young with the first frost of winter.
 Often you can find these frost-sensitive flowers at bargain prices since their season is essentially over, and in that case, buying them might be worth it for two additional months of beautiful blossoms.
 Here is a list of fall flowers that you can plant right now to keep your yard looking great.

 Asters produce pretty daisy-like flowers in a range of colors and, depending on the species, are frost tolerant.
 In order to avoid diseases, don't plant annual asters in the same place year after year.
 Preferably plant in either full sun or partial shade in moist, well-drained soil.

 Cabbage and Kale

 While not actual flowers, ornamental cabbages and kales have been bred to look colorful and eye-catching.
 They are definitely attractive and can tolerate freezing temperatures, keeping up appearances into the snowy months.
 Their colors may not fill out until the plant has experienced a few frosts.
 Plant in a sunny location with moderately moist soil.

 A cheery, golden addition to the fall garden with medicinal qualities, calendula flowers grow up to 4 inches across and come in a variety of shades.
 Easy to grow, they help deter some garden pests and will tolerate light frosts.
 Although calendulas prefer full sun, they can tolerate partial shade.